 Two things went through his head in that moment: first, that Zim really couldn't keep anything out of his house, and second, that Zim was in actual, real danger.

-Before he knew what was going on, he was uncorking that last vial of holy water and skidding past a quintet of homicidal spirits into the second figurative/literal corner of the last thirty minutes.
+Before he knew what was going on, he was uncorking that last vial of holy water and skidding past a quintet of homicidal spirits into his second figurative/literal corner of the last thirty minutes.

 The ghouls grimaced and moved closer, hesitantly, as if they weren't quite sure whether he was bluffing or not.
-Well, he could take out two of them, maybe three if his aim was good, but it was something of a bluff for all that.
+Well, he could take out two of them, maybe three if his aim was good, but it was something of a bluff for all of that.
 He couldn't just leave Zim here; he'd have to think of something.
 Something crazy enough to work.